The LPG Boiler Guide: Pros, Cons and Costs

-Being able to take our fuel supply from the natural gas network is a something that most of us take for granted.
-However, if your home is one of the 4million in the UK that’s not connected to the network you may well be relying on an oil boiler to power your central heating and heat your hot water.
+Being able to take our fuel supply from the natural gas network is something that most of us take for granted.
+However, if your home is one of the 4 million across the UK that’s not connected to the network you may well be relying on an oil boiler to power your central heating and hot water.

 What is LPG?

 LPG stands for Liquefied Petroleum Gas and it is a combination of gaseous hydrocarbons, produced from natural gas and oil extraction (66%) and from oil refining (34%).
 In addition to being used in domestic heating systems LPG is also often used as a fuel for heating, cooking and vehicles, as well as for refrigerants and aerosol propellants.
 It can be stored and transported in small canisters, large tanks and lorries.

 An LPG boiler works in a very similar way to both natural gas and oil boilers i.e. the boiler burns the fuel to produce the energy needed to heat water from the mains supply.
 This hot water can then be used to heat your radiators and supply your taps.